7 Reasons Your Indoor Aloe Vera Smells Terrible

 Root Rot

-Aloe vera naturally prefers drier soils, so when soil becomes too saturated for too long, the plant can develop root rot.
+Aloe vera naturally prefers drier soils, so when the soil becomes too saturated for too long, the plant can develop root rot.
 Root rot is a fungal disease that begins at the roots and works its way up the plant.
 This disease can be challenging to identify, so you will need to remove the plant from the pot and inspect the roots.

 Cut Leaves